 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses increased \$19.5 million, or 15.3%, to \$147.0 million in fiscal 2008 from \$127.5 million in fiscal 2007.
-The increase in these expenses was due primarily to additional store level, distribution and corporate costs arising from the opening of 39 new stores in fiscal 2008 and 42 new stores in fiscal 2007.
+The increase in these expenses was due primarily to additional store level, distribution and corporate costs arising from the opening of 39 new stores in fiscal 2008.
 Selling, general and administrative expenses as a percentage of net sales increased to 30.1% in fiscal 2008 from 29.1% in fiscal 2007, due primarily to the deleveraging effect that occurs on expenses as a percentage of sales when comparable store sales increase at a rate that is lower than the rate of inflation on expenses.
 In particular, payroll-related costs increased 80 basis points due to this deleveraging effect, together with higher incentive compensation expense resulting from better results in relation to goals, and an increase in store supervision costs in connection with a reduction in the span of control given to our district managers.
-These increases in the expense percentage were partially offset by approximately \$0.6 million of expenses in fiscal 2007 related to a secondary stock offering and stock registration of which the Company received no proceeds.
+These increases in the expense percentage were partially offset by the benefit in this year's comparison of approximately \$600,000 of expenses last year related to a 2007 secondary stock offering and stock registration of which the Company received no proceeds.